tds-fdw/tds_fdw/README.md

 The port of the foreign server.
 This is optional.
 Instead of providing a port here, it can be specified in *freetds.conf* (if *servername* is a DSN).

+* *database*

+Required: No

+The database to connect to for this server.

+* *dbuse*

+Required: No

+Default: 0

+This option tells tds_fdw to connect directly to *database* if *dbuse* is 0.
+If *dbuse* is not 0, tds_fdw will connect to the server's default database, and then select *database* by calling DB-Library's dbuse() function.

+For Azure, *dbuse* currently needs to be set to 0.

 * *language*